jedazard/IRSF/README.md

 ============
 ### Branches

-- The default branch (master) hosts the current development release (version 1.0.3).
+This branch (master) is the  default one, that hosts the current development release (version 1.0.3).

 ===========